Carmen-Wu/Spotify/README.md

 **Required Must-have Stories**

-* [fill in your required user stories here]

-*User can login
+* User can login
-*Authencicate the existing account
+* Authencicate the existing account
-*Users can make a new account
+* Users can make a new account
-*Users can choose what to access(Mood, Properties, Context) *User can access the mood of the songs on their playlist *User can view their profile
+* Users can choose what to access(Mood, Properties, Context)
+* User can access the mood of the songs on their playlist
+* User can view their profile
-*User can create a post related to the current music they are listening to and link the song/playlist
+* User can create a post related to the current music they are listening to and link the song/playlist